Track 404 Pages in GA4: Why 39% Get Missed Silently

 Sources: framework docs, plus the linked GitHub issues.
 Verified May 2026.

-SvelteKit's the messiest story of the bunch.
-GA4's auto-firing on pushState was broken by v2's shallow-routing patch, the documented workarounds use the reactive $page store (which can double-fire on certain transitions), and the 404 case in +error.svelte needs its own onMount block because no framework-level hook intercepts errors.
-If you've got a SvelteKit site and you've been wondering why your 404 numbers are always zero, that's the reason.
+SvelteKit is the messiest story of the bunch.
+GA4's auto-firing on pushState got broken by v2's shallow-routing patch.
+The documented workarounds lean on the reactive $page store, which can double-fire on some transitions.
+And the 404 case in +error.svelte needs its own onMount block, because no framework-level hook intercepts errors.
+If you run a SvelteKit site and you've wondered why your 404 numbers are always zero, that's the reason.
 See also our docs on SPA tracking for the broader pattern.

 The redirect-to-error-page anti-pattern, observed live

-This one I want to talk about because it surfaced from real customer data we almost didn't see ourselves.
+I want to walk through this one because it came out of real customer data that we almost didn't see ourselves.
 We recently fixed a query bug in our own dashboard that had been hiding real-visitor 404s from a panel.
-When the data came back, one customer site, a high-traffic B2B media platform, immediately stood out.
+When the data came back, one customer site, a high-traffic B2B media platform, stood out at once.

-Over 36 days, that site accumulated 2,385 events flagged as 404s, spread across 1,068 distinct broken URLs.
-Real backlinks pointing to dead pages, internal links to deprecated products, typo paths, the long tail of a content-heavy publisher running for two decades.
-The expected shape.
+Over 36 days that site racked up 2,385 events flagged as 404s, spread across 1,068 distinct broken URLs.
+Real backlinks pointing to dead pages, internal links to retired products, typo paths, the long tail of a content-heavy publisher that's been running for two decades.
+That's the shape you'd expect.

-What was unexpected: 1,041 of those hits, 43.6% of the total, collapsed onto just two pathnames.
-Both were variants of a single /PageNotFoundError/ URL that the site's CMS redirects every dead link to via a server-side 301.
-If you were the one looking at this site's dashboard, those 1,041 hits would look like a single row.
-The original URL the visitor tried to reach is gone.
-The referrer that sent them there is also gone, replaced by the redirect chain.
+What you wouldn't expect: 1,041 of those hits, 43.6% of the total, collapsed onto just two pathnames.
+Both were variants of a single /PageNotFoundError/ URL that the site's CMS redirects every dead link to with a server-side 301.
+Look at this site's dashboard and those 1,041 hits show up as one row.
+The URL the visitor tried to reach is gone.
+So is the referrer that sent them, swallowed by the redirect chain.

 36 days of 404 traffic on one customer site